Everything You Need To Know For Your Police Interview

 A police interview (also known as a record of interview) is a necessary component of a police investigation into an alleged offence or offences.
 These are generally for indictable offences such as assault or theft.

 Often the Police will invite people to the station “for a chat” about what happened.
-It is important to ascertain whether that is with a view to making a statement in relation to the matter as a witness, or to be interviewed as a suspect.
-Your lawyer can speak with the Police on your behalf first to find this out and then give you proper legal advice.
+When you hear that phrase, it is important to determine whether the Police want you to make a statement as a witness, or be interviewed as a suspect.
+Your lawyer can speak with the Police on your behalf first to find this out and then give you legal advice accordingly.

 What is the purpose of a police interview?